 LOA: 459 feet (140 metres) Builder: Lurssen Country of build: Germany Year of build: 2020 Yacht owner: Unknown Yacht price: $700 million Number of guests: 18 Number of crew: 40

 14. Ocean Victory | 460 feet

-Ocean Victory has travelled all over the world, from Europe to Southeast Asia and back again.
-Owned by Russian billionaire Viktor Rashnikov, she’s the upgraded vessel to follow his purchase of the 76 metre Ebony Shine.
+Ocean Victory has traveled all over the world, from Europe to Southeast Asia and back again.
+Owned by Russian billionaire Viktor Rashnikov, she’s the upgraded vessel to follow his purchase of the 76-meter Ebony Shine.

-She’s one designed with pure luxury in mind, from the six individual swimming pools onboard to the 300 square metre spa area.
+She’s one designed with pure luxury in mind, from the six individual swimming pools onboard to the 300-square meter spa area.
 She’s beautiful both inside and out, with a unique concept designed by Espen Oeino and interior designer Alberto Pinto.
 The largest superyacht ever built in Italy, Ocean Victory shows some of the finest in the world when it comes to premium quality adventures at sea.